mrgsravanthi/EngagementGNN/README.md

 - LOAD_CSV: If you have already computed the features in a csv file, you can load it with this argument.
 In our code, we load the file "first_week_posts_bert.csv", which contains post features and BERT-extracted text embeddings.
 - EXTRACT_BERT: Computes the text embedding of the posts using BERT (valid only if LOAD_CSV is not provided).
-- USE_PCA: If True, computes the Principal Component Analysis with 48 projected features that cover more than 80% of the variance of the text features.
-- USER_FEAT: If True, includes Post Features in the final feature set.
-- BERT_FEAT: If True, includes Text Features in the final feature set.
 - Model_Type: Can be one of the following: 'GCN', 'MLP', 'Conv1D', 'GAT', 'XGBOOST'.
 Default value is 'GCN'.

 Note: If any argument is omitted, its default value is False.